-App developers should be rolling out mobile apps only after rigorous testing procedures.
+App developers and app advertising companies should be rolling out mobile apps only after rigorous testing procedures.
 The average uninstall rate increases specifically when the issues of freezing arises.
 It is one of the most critical areas to identify the bugs which cause the freeze or slow down the app.

 Why would a customer want to install an app in the first place?